EngineerBetter/concourse-up/README.md

 If you'd like to run concourse-up with it's own IAM account, create a user with the following permissions:

 ![](http://i.imgur.com/Q0mOUjv.png)

+## Using a dedicated GCP IAM member

+We configure the IAM member with `roles/owner`

 ## Project